 My girlfriend and I had the pleasure of camping in the Park a few weeks back.
 Park staff at Val Marie were immensely knowledgable and friendly, and ran through all the safety procedures before setting out to hike the Grassland trails.
 It’s made very clear once you’re this far south in Saskatchewan that you’re in rattlesnake country.
 My girlfriend, having never entered a land dominated by poisonous reptiles morbidly laughed, “Great, so this is the way I’m going to die!“.
 The Parks Canada staff laughed and reassured her that it’s fairly rare to come across them, and even if you do, giving the snakes their distance will ensure everyone leaves safe.

 The Park Staff even went so far as to offer her snake garders, which are basically thick reinforced fabric leggings which they claim will protect you if one of the slithering fellows decide to strike.
 The Visitor Center at Val Marie offers anyone who’s going to be doing a lot of hiking the garders, but they’re strictly optional.
 We decided not to take the leggings, being risk takers & all.

 Wild Plains Bison

-After leaving the Parks Canada Visitor in Val Marie, we were fully supplied with maps, visitors guides, and a couple of safety brochures.
+After leaving the Parks Canada Visitor Center in Val Marie, we were fully supplied with maps, visitors guides, and a couple of safety brochures.
 We drove into the park, and without even trying, came across our first group of wild plains bison.
 Technically, it was just a pair; however, they seemed content to claim their part of the gravel road as their own.
 Our car approached them slowly, we both nervously laughed, “I hope they don’t charge the car“.
 Fortunately, they didn’t.
 Rather, they moved as slow as possible out of the way.
 During which time we managed to get a few photos.
 We high-fived over the first encounter.
 Success!

 History of the Bison in the Area